 I was unsuccessful in another nursing program; do you give special consideration to these applicants?

-We do not admit students who have been dismissed from a nursing program or who have received a failing grades (“C-” or below) in nursing courses.
+We do not admit students who have been dismissed from a nursing program or who have received failing grades (“C” or below) in nursing courses.

 Can I CLEP (challenge) some college courses?